CarnegieHall/archives-findingaids/README.md

 #### Hermann Hans Wetzler Collection 📄
 **[Finding Aid](/namedcolls-fa/wetzler.html)** | Correspondence, programs, a flyer, and a subscription proposal for Wetzler Symphony Concerts at Carnegie Hall, 1902‒1904.

+### Isaac A. Hopper Collection 📝
+**[Collection Guide](/namedcolls-fa/hopper.pdf)** | Isaac A. Hopper was the owner of the construction company that built Carnegie Hall in 1891,and the collection includes a scrapbook with clippings about his life and career, some photographs of Hopper and his family, an essay by Walter F. Hopper Jr., and with a genealogic tree drawn by Patricia Hopper Strasberg.

 #### John Totten Collection 📄
 **[Finding Aid](/namedcolls-fa/johnTotten.html)** | John Totten began his career at Carnegie Hall in 1903 as an usher, frequently escorting Andrew Carnegie to his box in the Main Hall.
 He worked his way up through the ranks to become house manager in 1927, a position he held until his retirement in 1968.
 This collection consists of autographed photos, Totten’s autograph book, and business records.